robenkleene/development-references/computer-science/lru.md

 # LRU

+An LRU cache needs a doubly-linked list because an arbitrary node can only be removed from a doubly-linked list (you can't get the previous node otherwise).

 ## Node Class

 It's a node to construct a doubly-linked list (because there's references to the next and previous nodes).